 Educators who have excursions aim to provide children with well planned outings that enhance their experiences and learning and are conducted safely.

 Bega Valley Family Day Care Inc was established in 1988 by members of the Bega Valley community as a not for profit community based organisation.
 The Service is managed by a volunteer Management Committee.
 The Committee accepts overall responsibility for the professional, legal and financial obligations of the Service and ensuring that it meets the needs of the local community and is able to respond to variations in those needs.

 The Management Committee meets every month to conduct the strategic direction of the service.
 The Annual General Meeting is held in September/October and all parents, Educators and interested community members are invited to become financial members of the association on an annual basis.
 Anyone who has an interest in the service is encouraged to seek nomination to the Committee at the Annual General Meeting.

 Funding and Regulation

-Bega Valley Family Day Care Inc. receives funding from the Australian Government and is licensed as an Approved Service Provider by NSW Department of Education and Communities.
+Bega Valley Family Day Care Inc. receives financial support from the Australian Government under the Community Support Programme, and is licensed as an Approved Service Provider by NSW Department of Education and Communities.
 NSW Department of Education and Communities is also our regulatory body and conduct our Assessment and Ratings according to the National Quality Framework of Early Childhood, Education and Care.